5cminsuhlim/US-COVID19/README.md

 # US COVID19 Data Analysis

-This repo contains R code that analyzes publicly available COVID-19 data from the U.S. by cleaning, sorting, and plotting.
+This repo contains R code (in the RScripts folder) that analyzes publicly available COVID-19 data from the U.S. by cleaning, sorting, and plotting.

 ## Libraries Used
 - dplyr